In this article, landing page and CRO Marketing specialist Saku Koskinen discusses in a candid Q & A, the strategy behind landing page design.

 Tell us a little about Conversion Rate Optimisation…

-Conversion Rate -the percentage of the visitors who took action- can be optimised in different ways.
+Conversion Rate – the percentage of visitors who took action- can be optimised in different ways.
 By having a strong hero section with three essential elements; the headline, visuals and CTA [Call-To-Action], you can increase your conversion rate a lot.

 To increase your conversion rate, focus on using colours that stand out, having appealing visuals, and implementing strong call to actions.
 Avoid generic ones like “Learn More” or “Submit” and rather go with more action-oriented ones such as Start a Trial, Claim my Free Consultation etcetera.

-To find out what converts we at Adaptify use heat maps to find out what our visitors click, which sections they are more likely to scan through, and which CTA buttons perform the best.
+To find out what converts we at Adaptify, a SEO expert company use heat maps to find out what our visitors click, which sections they are more likely to scan through, and which CTA buttons perform the best.

 What’s an easy mistake to make with Landing Pages?